Rannie/flui/site/docs/en/widgets/avatar.md

 **FLAvatar** supports displaying image or color + text.

 ::: tip Tips
-When both the image and color are specified, the image will be displayed in preference to the color or text.
+When both the image and color are specified, the image will be displayed in preference.
 :::

 <br />